Truffle Potato Gratin

 3. Layer the potatoes in a single layer, slightly overlapping the potatoes across the bottom of the dish.

 5. Place the dish in the oven and bake uncovered for 35 to 40 minutes, or until the potatoes are crispy and golden on top.
-Let cool 5 minutes, cut into squares or pie wedges with a metal spatula.
+Let cool 5 minutes, cut into pie wedges with a metal spatula.